seanrichter/liri-node-app/README.md

 * concert-this
 * spotify-this-song
 * movie-this
-* do-what-it-says
 * When running a command follow it by desired text/search.
-* Example: node liri.js movie-this underworld
+* Example: node liri.js movie-this adrift

-## How to use

-Use node to run this program.
-Use node liri.js then run one of the following comands, then add search text:

-* concert-this
-* spotify-this-song
-* movie-this

-When running a command follow it by desired text/search.
-Example: node liri.js movie-this underworld

 ## Concert-This
 When concert-this command is used you will be provided with: